jdhitsolutions/PSReminderLite/docs/Import-PSReminderDatabase.md

 ### -Path

-The path and filename for the exported XML file.
+The path and filename for the exported JSON file.
 It is assumed this file was created with Export-PSReminderDatabase.

 ```yaml
 Type: String